 At the Y, there are several options available to those with a wide variety of conditions.
 Choose from Group Exercise classes like Arthritis Water Exercise, Fibromyalgia Interval Training and Multiple Sclerosis Water Exercise, or ask about our chair-based programs.

 Myth 3: Exercise puts me at risk for falling down.

 Reality: The Centers for Disease Control actually cites exercise as one of the top ways to prevent falls and lower the risk of hip fracture—especially exercises that focus on increasing leg strength and improving balance.

 If you’re concerned about falls, the Y offers small-group, Trainer-Led classes like Building Better Balance and Strength Training for Seniors.
-Members can also request a fall risk-assessment as part of a free Wellness Consultation—just stop by Member Services and ask to speak with the Active Older Adults Program Manager.
+Members can also request a fall risk-assessment as part of a free Wellness Consultation—just stop by Member Services and ask to speak with the ForeverWell Program Manager.

 Myth 4: I need to save my strength in order to get through the day, exercise will exhaust me.

 Reality: According to WebMD, regular exercise can increase energy levels—even among people who suffer from chronic medical conditions associated with fatigue.